 It’s important to recognize that at home, they might consider it “right” to take the first hit if someone says something negative about you or your family.
 So when we say, “… make things right…”, our concept of “right” might differ greatly from what the student’s family values might say.

 The Practice of Restoration Within School Discipline

 - For schools already using the 5 Radical Minutes program, students will already know the framework of speaking for 2 minutes then listening for 2 minutes.
 Use this same framework with one distinction: Don’t limit the student to two minutes.
-In fact, we want the student to take as long as needed to in order to feel truly listened to.
+In fact, we want the student to take as long as needed to feel truly listened to.

-We’re going to take turns listening to one another and we’ll have time at the end to see if we can agree on some next steps…
+We will take turns listening to one another and we’ll have time at the end to see if we can agree on some next steps…

 - Invite the student into sharing.
 Sometimes this means listening to problems that are happening at home and giving him / her the same compassion and kindness that we’re asking for classmates during 5 Radical Minutes activities in the classroom.